floatdrop/express-dinja/README.md

 ## Why

-Suppose you have this middleware dependency tree:
+Suppose you have this graph of middleware dependencies:

 ![middlewares](https://cloud.githubusercontent.com/assets/365089/2589017/c0292b1a-ba45-11e3-9a1b-57e63d5cdcd2.png)